josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🐳_see_our_new_deterrence_capability.md

 Free market.

-A terrible silence settles over COBRA.
+A terrible silence settles over COBR.

 Britain has been hoist by its own hashtag.